Date Updated: 08/23/2025

 • Have you had a change in your bowel habits?

-• During bowel movements, have you noticed blood on your toilet paper, dripping into the toilet or mixed into your stools?
+• When passing stool, have you noticed blood on your toilet paper, dripping into the toilet or mixed into your stools?

 What you can do in the meantime

 Before your appointment, take steps to soften your stools.
-Eat more high-fiber foods, such as fruits, vegetables and whole grains, and consider an over-the-counter fiber supplement, such as Metamucil or Citrucel.
-Drinking six to eight glasses of water a day also might help relieve your symptoms.
+Eat more high-fiber foods, such as fruits, vegetables and whole grains.
+Consider a nonprescription fiber supplement, such as psyllium or methylcellulose.
+Drinking 6 to 8 glasses of water a day also might help ease your symptoms.